Alfred Holman: Biography

 Prosecutor Francis J. Heney singled out Holman and the Argonaut in 1908 in his criticism of San Francisco newspapers in the context of the Oregon land fraud trials.
 Heney charged that Holman compromised his reporting in order to protect the wealthy.

 Holman served on the committee for the 1915 Panama Pacific Exposition.

 Holman was invited in 1918 by the British Government to join an American delegation to view the World War I front.
-The delegation witnessed the "probably destruction" of a German U Boat by an American warship.
+The delegation witnessed the "probable destruction" of a German U-boat by an American warship.
 He described his visit to Paris in an Argonaut column that was republished in his native Yamhill County.
 In 1922 Holman was offered a position as minister to Greece in the Warren G. Harding administration.

-Holman died of a heart attack while visiting Bolinas, California in 1930.
+Holman died of a heart attack while visiting Bolinas, California on December 14, 1930.